haltu/muuri/docs/grid-options.md

 });
 ```

-## _option:_ dragSort
+## dragSort

 Should the items be sorted during drag?
 A simple boolean will do just fine here.

 Alternatively you can do some advanced stuff and control within which grids a specific item can be sorted and dragged into.
-To do that you need to provide a function which receives the dragged item as its first argument and should return an array of grid instances.
+To do that you need to provide a function which receives the dragged item as it's first argument and should return an array of grid instances.
 An important thing to note here is that you need to return _all_ the grid instances you want the dragged item to sort within, even the current grid instance.
 If you return an empty array the dragged item will not cause sorting at all.

 - Default value: `true`.
 - Accepted types: boolean, function.